toddaustin07/MQTTDevices/README.md

 # MQTTDevices
 SmartThings Edge driver for creating MQTT-connected devices.
 These devices will update their states based on MQTT messages.
+No cloud connection is used, so everything is executed locally.

 Currently supported device types:  switch, button, contact, motion.
 More can be added - just ask!

 Switch and button devices can also be configured to publish MQTT messages when state changes from within SmartThings (i.e., manually via mobile app or automations).

+## Use Cases
+If you have a device or application that publishes messages using MQTT, then you can use this driver to easily integrate into SmartThings.
+If you have a device or application that responds to messages from MQTT, then you can use this driver to initiate MQTT messages from supported device types such as switchs or momentary buttons.

 ## Pre-requisites
 * SmartThings Hub